avaneev/biteopt/README.md

 evolutionary optimization method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
 Additionally includes a crossing-over operation which in some cases improves convergence considerably.
-In some cases crossing-over reduces convergence, but only slightly.
 For more robustness it is possible to assign several internal values to each optimization parameter.
+This strategy is associated with a very small code size and minimal memory requirement.

 ### CBEOOptimizer2 ###

 The CBEOOptimizer2 class is a further evolution of this strategy.
 Additionally includes the "step in the right direction" operation.
-This version provides a quite fast convergence time, a very small code size and minimal memory requirement.
+This version provides a faster convergence time.

 ### CBEOOptimizerFan ###